 - Dubai Festival City – creekside and close to the airport, this is a smaller shopping mall than Dubai Mall but still plenty of dining and entertainment options.
 You can enjoy the nightly IMAGINE sound and light show, or how about Bounce X freestyle Terrain Park if you have active kids to burn off energy?

 - Al Seef & Al Fahidi Historical Neighbourhood – if you’d prefer a taste of old Dubai on a stopover, we recommend catching a taxi to this creekside area of the city (or Red Metro to Khalid bin al Waleed station, changing one-stop to Al Fahidi on the Green Line).
-Beautifully restored buildings and the Dubai Museum (8.30 am to 8.30 pm) can be found, along with plenty of dining options, and opportunity to take a traditional Abra across the Dubai Creek).
+Beautifully restored buildings and the Dubai Museum (currently closed for renovations) can be found, along with plenty of dining options, and the opportunity to take a traditional Abra across the Dubai Creek).

 - Grab the Dubai Hop-on Hop-off Bus for a greater taster of experiences and sightseeing all over the city.
 Note you cannot catch the sightseeing bus directly from the airport.
 The best starting point for airport passengers to jump on is Deira City Centre which is located a few stops away from DXB on the Metro Red Line.